DAISCVprojects/NRF-RTI/README.md

 We train our method on our synthetic datasets and real and synthetic datasets of [NeuralRTI]:https://github.com/Univr-RTI/NeuralRTI

 ### Preprocessing
-<pre> # Put the raw dataset and light direction in /NRF-RTI/Dataset/
+<pre> # Put the train/test split raw dataset and light direction in /NRF-RTI/Dataset/
-# Preprocess the datasets in HD5Y format
+# To preprocess the datasets in HDF5 format, run
-# You can look at the sample raw and preprocessed data in the datasets directory
 python data_preprocess.py
+# You can look at the sample raw and preprocessed data in /NRF-RTI/Dataset/
    </pre>

 ### Our Hyperparameters